PieceMaker/rminions/README.md

 passed in the `parameters` list when `useJSON` is false, but only string and numeric types can be used when `useJSON` is true.

+Note a helper function, `sendMessage`, has been included in this package that will automatically construct a request based on the inputs.
+It is recommended you use this function when making requests in R.

 ## Results Messages

 Results messages will have all of the properties that were passed in the original job definition.
 They will also have